Natalia Ramos, MD, MPH (she/her/ella)

 Jeanne Miranda, PhD (she/her/hers)

 Dr. Miranda is a Professor in the Department of Psychiatry and Biobehavioral Sciences, Assistant Director of the UCLA Center for Health Services and Society, and Co-Director of the UCLA Youth Stress and Mood (YSAM) Program.
 Her clinical interests and expertise include depression, suicide prevention, self-injurious behavior, emotion regulation, and caregiver-based interventions.
-Dr. Miranda oversees clinical cases and teaching at EMPWR.
+Dr. Miranda serves as a consultant on clinical care and teaching at EMPWR.

 Dr. Miranda is also a prolific mental health services researcher who has focused her work on providing mental health care to low-income and minority communities.
 She holds a Ph.D. in Clinical Psychology from University of Kansas and completed post-doctoral training at University of California, San Francisco.
-Dr. Miranda’s major research contributions have been in evaluating the impact of mental health care for ethnic minority communities.
-Her most recent NIMH-funded trial is a study of care for depression in low-income, minority women screened through county entitlement programs.
+Dr. Miranda's major research contributions have been in evaluating the impact of mental health care for ethnic minority communities.
 She is an investigator in two UCLA centers focusing on improving disparities in health care for ethnic minorities.
-She was the Senior Scientific Editor of “Mental Health: Culture, Race and Ethnicity, A Supplement to Mental Health: A Report of the Surgeon General,” published August 2001.
-She became a member of the Institute of Medicine in 2005.
-Dr. Miranda is the 2008 recipient of the Emily Mumford Award for Contributions to Social Medicine from Columbia University.
-More >